yan-soon/tp/docs/team/mhdsyfq.md

     * Highlights:<br>
     This enhancement of adding a confirmation prompt affects some existing commands and commands to be added in future.
-The implementation was fairly challenging and it required an in-depth analysis of design alternatives as there was a need to stall the original command, prompt for a confirmation, and then execute or stop the execution of the command (based on the confirmation provided).
+The implementation was fairly challenging and it required an in-depth analysis of design alternatives as there is a need to stall the original command, prompt for a confirmation, and then execute or stop the execution of the command (based on the confirmation provided).
+Also, there was a need to create a `YesCommand` which accepts any of `y`, `ye`, or `yes` as a confirmation.
 After figuring out the implementation, however, the extension to other existing commands was relatively straightforward.

-* **New Feature**: Added the ability to check accumulated Modular Credits (MCs) using `checkmc`.
+  * Added the ability to check accumulated Modular Credits (MCs) using `checkmc`.

     * What it does:<br>
     Allows users to check how many Modular Credits they have attained based on the modules that they have completed/added into GradPad.

     * Justification:<br>
-  This feature improves the application slightly as users might want to occasionally check how much MCs they have attained so far so as to gauge how close they are to graduation without having to check the MCs for each module and manually count.
+    This feature improves the application slightly as users might want to occasionally check how much MCs they have attained so far so as to gauge how close they are to graduation without having to check the MCs for each module and manually calculate.

+* **Enhancements to features implemented by peers**:
+  * Improved `gem` and `science` features to support auto update [\#182](https://github.com/AY2021S1-CS2103T-T09-1/tp/pull/182)

 * **Enhancements to existing features**: